busyloop/optix/README.md

 ### cli_root

-Takes a block to specify the root-command.
+Takes a block (DSL-enabled) to declare the root-command.

-This is a useful shorthand in programs that have (sub-)commands where it hence doesn't make sense to use the `parent :none`-syntax.
+You normally use this to specify the help-text that is to be displayed on the root-screen (`foo.rb --help`), default opts that should be inherited by all commands, and any top-level filters and triggers.

 ```ruby
 #!/usr/bin/env ruby